Argald0/Argald0.github.io/docs/practical_ethical_hacking/peh-recon.md

 - install and run
 - setup foxyproxy
-- surf the web and let the magic happen :slight-smile:
+- surf the web and let the magic happen :slight_smile:

 ### 1.6.
 Google Fu